 Lemon curd but with oranges to make orange curd

-Stuff a dried date with a piece of orange peel and almond, then dip the entire thing into dark chocolate.
+Stuff a date with a piece of orange peel and almond, then dip the whole thing into melted dark chocolate.

-When making your favorite pancake or waffle batter, substitute orange juice for the water, milk or buttermilk in the recipe- this will give the pancakes a great flavor and pack far more vitamin C.
+When making your favorite pancake or waffle batter, substitute orange juice for the water, milk or buttermilk in the recipe.
+This will give the pancakes a great flavor and pack more vitamin C.

 Use the leftover syrup from Candied Orange Peels on pancakes or French Toast.
 The syrup can also be used to make popsicles.

 Make baked oranges in honey: Slice oranges in half, and put the halves in a baking dish.
 Drizzle a generous amount of honey over them and sprinkle with a touch of cinnamon.
 Bake in a 350° F oven just long enough to heat them (5-10 mins).
 Take out of the oven, place in a bowl, and eat with a spoon.
 Soothing and healing if you have a cold or a sore throat.